George Marsh (footballer, born 1998)

-George Owen Marsh (born 5 November 1998) is an English professional footballer who plays as a midfielder, for club Dagenham & Redbridge.
+George Owen Marsh (born 5 November 1998) is an English professional footballer who plays as a defensive midfielder for club Dagenham & Redbridge.

 Early and personal life

 Marsh was born in Pembury, Kent, and raised in Hawkhurst, attending Robertsbridge Community College.

 Career

 Tottenham Hotspur

 Marsh joined the Tottenham Hotspur Academy in 2015.
 After making 6 appearances for the U21 team in the EFL Trophy in the 2017–18 and 2018–19 seasons, he made his senior debut on 4 January 2019 in the FA Cup against Tranmere Rovers.
 He extended his contract with Tottenham for two more years in June 2019.

 On 19 August 2019, Marsh went on loan to Leyton Orient until January 2020.
 The deal was extended until the end of the 2019–20 season on 6 January 2020.
 Tottenham announced that Marsh would be released by the club at the end of the 2020–21 season.

 AFC Wimbledon

 On 6 July 2021, Marsh joined League One side AFC Wimbledon on a free transfer.
 March debut for the club occurred on the opening day of the season away against Doncaster Rovers which Wimbledon won 2–1.
 After 60 appearances in all competitions Marsh confirmed he was leaving Wimbledon upon the conclusion of the 2022-23 season.